 For patients who have little or no chiropractic insurance coverage, flexible payment programs can be arranged:

-1. For those who can pay for services in advance, we offer pre-payment discounts.
+1. For those who pay in advance, we offer pre-payment discounts on some services.

 2. A payment plan may be arranged in which the patient may pay for services over a period of time rather than paying at time of service or by each month’s statement.